 - Relieve pressure.
 If your breasts are very uncomfortable you can hand express or pump a little milk to relieve them – but try to express the smallest amount possible.
 Each time you remove milk, you’re sending your breasts a message to produce more.
 So, while expressing can bring temporary relief, in the long run it could make the problem worse.
 If you need to express and store milk for times when you’re apart from your baby, it’s best to wait until you’ve addressed your oversupply.

 - Try nursing pads.
 If you're leaking milk, popping disposable nursing pads super or milk collection shells inside your bra could help you stay dry.
-If your leakage is only light to moderate or you have leaking breasts during pregnancy, Ultra thin disposable nursing pads will help you feeling confident in a discreet way.
+If your leakage is only light to moderate or you have leaking breasts during pregnancy, Ultra thin disposable nursing pads will help you feel confident in a discreet way.

 - Avoid lactation teas and supplements.
 If you’ve been drinking mother’s milk teas, eating lactation cookies or taking herbal supplements to encourage breast milk production in the early days, make sure you stop – these could now be part of the problem.

 Block feeding to reduce milk supply

 If you’ve tried the above and you or your baby are still having problems, a technique called block feeding could get your supply to a more manageable level.
 But get advice from a lactation consultant or breastfeeding specialist before trying this method.

 With block feeding, you breastfeed your baby whenever he wants for a period of four hours, but from one breast only.
 Your other breast will become very full of milk.
 As your breast milk contains something called ‘feedback inhibitor of lactation’ (FIL), the excessive fullness signals that breast to slow down milk production.
 It’s your body’s way of ensuring that your breasts don’t fill up endlessly.